BGMLoveWCJ/AFRL/README.md

 # AFRL
-This repository is the code for the paper entitled "Deep reinforcement Learning with Asynchronous Federated Learning for Vehicular Edge Data Caching", Author: Guanming Bao
+This repository is the code for the paper entitled "Deep reinforcement Learning with Asynchronous Federated Learning for Vehicular Edge Data Caching" [Unsubmitted]
+(Author: Guanming Bao)